 It is important to keep in mind that sedation is not the same thing as the general anesthesia used for extensive oral surgery.
-Though these you might confuse these two types of pain control, you do not always completely lose consciousness from anesthesia.
+Though you might confuse these two types of pain control, you do not always completely lose consciousness from anesthesia.
 Sedation has fewer side effects than general anesthesia, so you can recover quickly and avoid feeling headaches or nausea for long.
 At the same time, it is stronger than topical anesthesia, so you feel relaxed and may not notice sensations at all.

 Reasons to Use IV Sedation

 A variety of dental procedures frequently use sedation with an IV.
 Many dentists like to use it for longer and more complex procedures like installing a dental implant.
 The ability to adjust sedation levels means your dentist can have you more conscious if they need your cooperation or have you almost asleep if they want to ensure you feel no pain.
-Some of the dental procedures that Lovett Dental uses IV sedatives for include:
+Some of the dental procedures that Lovett Dental Katy uses IV sedatives for include:

 - Dental fillings